The following is an example of the type of proposal that you will be developing:

 - Amount requested from NouHu Fund (US$):

-The Project Proposal Application for Funding Form has five sections:
+The Project Proposal Application for Funding Form has four sections:

 - Executive Summary

 - Preliminary Project Schedule and Project Budget

 I.A.
 This section should provide a brief introduction to the current NouHu RFP.
 The summary should also describe: (~ one page)

 - The problem or critical issue which this proposal seeks to resolve

 - How this proposal relates to other relevant characterizations, recommended relief strategies, and policies on refugees

 I.B.
 This section should identify the specific work to be performed: (~ one page)

 c.
 Describe the relevant experience and capabilities of the enterprise submitting this proposal.